Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan vs. UNLV Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game between the Michigan Wolverines (22-9) and UNLV Lady Rebels (31-2) going head to head at Pete Maravich Assembly Center has a projected final score of 70-68 (based on our computer prediction) in favor of Michigan, so it should be a competitive matchup.
+Friday's contest between the Michigan Wolverines (22-9) and UNLV Lady Rebels (31-2) going head to head at Pete Maravich Assembly Center has a projected final score of 70-68 (based on our computer prediction) in favor of Michigan, so expect a tight matchup.
 The game will tip off at 3:00 PM ET on March 17.

-In their last time out, the Wolverines lost 81-79 to Ohio State on Friday.
+In their most recent outing on Friday, the Wolverines suffered an 81-79 loss to Ohio State.

 Michigan vs. UNLV Game Info